eXpansionPluginPack/eXpansionPluginPack.github.io/docs/dev/services/ui.md

 ### Sharing between Update & Create functions

-You migh need to access some element created in the create function in the update function .
+You might need to access some element created in the create function in the update function .
 In this case **you must not store manialink specific data on your factory!!**

 ```php